Huaibei Anhui, China Travel Guide

 TCM clinics are common throughout China, including Huaibei.
 You can find local practitioners for various therapies.

-Some hotels may have indoor swimming pools for guests.
-Check hotel amenities when booking.
+Some hotels may have indoor pools for swimming for guests.
+Check hotel amenities when you reserve.

-As Huaibei is an inland city, beach clubs or access to natural beaches are not available.
+As Huaibei is an inland city, beach dance clubs or access to natural the coast is not available.

 Live music venues are limited.
 Find entertainment in KTV (Karaoke Television) bars, local pubs, or teahouses.
-Huaibei Grand Theater is the major venue for theatrical productions and concerts.
+Huaibei Grand Theater is the major venue for theatrical productions and shows.

 A few local nightclubs and bars cater to a younger crowd.
 The nightlife scene is relatively subdued compared to major Chinese cities.
 Huaibei does not have a specific "bar district."